 - Aunt Charmian's, and later Bond's own, Bentley 4.5 litre "Blowers".
 Bond's gets seen in a "present day" epilogue in Double or Die, too.

-- And it's predecessor, the inherited Bramford & Martin
+- And its predecessor, the Bramford & Martin he inherited from Uncle Max.

 - Cool Teacher: Mr. Merriot at Eton, a friend of Bond's who tries to make studying enjoyable.